search_api_autocomplete

 What are they?

-Individual pensions are pensions that people accrue for themselves with fiscal incentives.
-This form of saving is called the ‘third pillar’ of pensions.
+Individual pensions are pensions that people accrue for themselves with tax incentives.
+This form of saving is called ‘third pillar’ pensions.

 How do they work?

 Individual pensions are accrued through pension savings plans or long-term savings plans.
 You can save for your pension through a pension savings insurance plan with an insurance company or a pension savings fund with a bank.
-Long-term savings plans go through an individual life insurance policy.
+Long-term savings plans take the form of an individual life insurance policy.

 What rules apply?